128technology/docs/docs/cli_reference.md

 ## `set config encryption`

-Sets the encryption key for the 128T configuration
+Sets the encryption key for the SSR configuration

 #### Usage